LLP Group Governance

 Having established clear channels for the identification of risks, a Group risk register is maintained in OGC which sets out the principal risks facing the Group and other areas of focus.
 This register is continually reviewed and updated.

 Risk is embedded as part of all discussions at the Executive and Board.
-The General Counsel is a member of the Executive and also attends Board meetings on at least a quarterly basis to discuss the principal risks facing the Group and mitigation required to minimise the Group’s exposure.
-She also regularly meets and has direct access to the Senior Partner, Managing Partner and each of the NEDs outside the cycle of Executive and Board meetings.
+The General Counsel (GC) is a member of the Executive and also attends Board meetings on at least a quarterly basis to discuss the principal risks facing the Group and mitigation required to minimise the Group’s exposure.
+The GC also regularly meets and has direct access to the Senior Partner, Managing Partner and each of the NEDs outside the cycle of Executive and Board meetings.

 An internal control framework is overseen by the Audit Committee and managed by a combination of OGC, Finance and IT.
 Independent assurance is gained from a combination of testing by our external auditors, external assessments (for example, Cyber Essentials+ and ISO9001 and 27001 Standards) and client audits.